P. Vasu: Career

 Soon after the grand success of Chandramukhi, P Vasu was initially supposed to sign Kamal Haasan for a film featuring him in triple action roles.
 However, Kamal Haasan couldn't take up the project as he already got committed to Dasavathaaram (2008), where he had to play 10 roles.

 Vasu made a film called Thottal Poo Malarum (2007), with his son Shakthi.
 The young actor is not new to acting; he has acted as a child in his father's films.

 In June 2013, P. Vasu revealed that he was set to direct an English film titled Curry in Love, with an apparent star cast of Sonam Kapoor, Anil Kapoor, Vijay, Eddie Murphy and Jon Voight.
 However, the supposed cast denied the reports as baseless and P. Vasu postponed the film, citing a delay in production.
 Later in April 2017, Vasu revealed that he still had intentions of making the film if he found a producer to help finance the project.
 Similarly in early 2014, P. Vasu released an official statement claiming that his next film would be an animatronics venture titled Aishwaryavum Aayiram Kaakkavum and that Aishwarya Rai would feature in the leading role.
 Aishwarya Rai's team later denied claims citing that such allegations of an agreement were premature.

 Actor Raghava Lawrence have teamed up for the first time with the director in Shivalinga (2017) that too for the remake of Vasu's Kannada blockbuster Shivalinga (2016) as horror-comedy genre.
 Shivalinga is saved by its packaging as a commercial family entertainer and Vadivelu's comedy.
 Vasu is also his outing with Shiva Rajkumar in Ayushman Bhava (2019).
-With P. Vasu returning to director's chair, Chandramukhi 2 (2023) fails to bring anything fresh to the film, and ends up delivering a colour-remastered copy of its predecessor.
+His final film Chandramukhi 2 (2023) was released to negative reviews.

 Style of working

 Vasu's films are usually in the masala genre, with melodrama as a key theme.
-Indiaglitz wrote: "Vasu ruled the early 90's with his sentimental tearjerkers, The joke in film circles was that Vasu came to the studios with a `thali' (mangalsutra) and a script.
-He started using sister-brother- mother- father sentiment".
-According to Behindwoods, "Vasu's style of storytelling has pervasive dramatization with a more-than-usual touch of sentiment".

-Vasu learnt the finer nuances of direction from Sridhar, under whom he started off as an assistant director, and added that he never followed Sridhar's style of filmmaking and has always tried to be original.
+He learnt the finer nuances of direction from Sridhar, under whom he started off as an assistant director, but added that he never followed Sridhar's style of filmmaking and has always tried to be original.
 Vasu said that during childhood, "I found myself watching films and narrating the stories to my friends in school.
 If the school would begin at nine I would reach there by eight and narrate the story for an hour".